 Each stick is 0.12oz.
 You can buy them as a set or each one separately.

-UPDATE: Smashbox Contour Stick Trio has been discontinued.
-Check out these awesomely amazing ones by Makeup By Mario.
-He is the genius behind all contouring!
+UPDATE: Smashbox Contour Stick Trio has unfortunately been discontinued.
+Check out these cream contour sticks for a fabulous contour.

 The palette comes in 2 different shade options – light or deep.
 They both come with 3 contour shades- a contour, a bronzer and a highlighter.
 All the colours are matte which is nice because then the highlight shade can double up as a setting powder or it can be used under the eyes.
 Basically, it gives you multi-use options!

 Like the Contour Stick Trio, the Contour Palette also comes with a step-by-step guide.
 It also comes with a brush that’s perfect for applying the contour to the hollow of your cheeks.